mangam-02/lsy_drone_racing/README.md

 ## Future Work

-- **Finish RL weight training** — on GPU-backed compute / a vectorisable simulator, then quantify RL-vs-baseline success rate, lap time, and solve time.
+- **Finish RL weight training** — on GPU-backed compute / a vectorisable simulator, then quantify RL-vs-baseline success rate, lap time, and solve time (evaluation harness already in place, see *Results*).
-- **Quantitative evaluation** — lap time, gate-pass rate, and solve time vs. the reference-tracking MPC baseline across levels 0–3.
-- **Higher cruise speeds** — tighter curvature and gate-boost tuning on level 3.
-- **sim2real transfer** — further deployment on the physical Crazyflie with the level-2/sim2real
-  configs.
+- **Move the Pareto front, not just slide along it** — the `V_tgt` sweep shows a single scalar only slides success vs. lap time; raising the underlying front needs tighter curvature / gate-boost tuning (and, prospectively, the RL layer) rather than a faster cruise target.
+- **Reduce the remaining failure modes** — most crashes are gate-frame clips at the tight 180° reversal and at the final gate's late pose reveal; earlier pose handling / caution shaping there.

 ---